Upper Dry Creek

 The Headwaters trails have two access points.
 One is near mile marker 12 on Bogus Basin Road.
 The other is just off the Ridge Road 1/3 mile from Bogus Basin Road.

-The Dry Creek and Shingle Creek trails are off-leash areas for dogs, but please have control over your pet.
-And please be prepared to clean up after your pet.
+The Dry Creek and Shingle Creek trails are off-leash areas for dogs, but have control over your pet.
+Please be prepared to clean up after your pet.
 Sometimes livestock wander around in the area.
 Be prepared to leash your pet in case you encounter livestock.